Part 4 of 5: Continued from a Previous post

-Being able to do the work and having the bandwidth to do the work may seem completely obvious.
-However, it is essential to truly understand what that really means when you get started.
-Capacity and Capability are incredibly vague and when you layer on an implementation of a software that you do not know – it’s always better to air on the side of caution.
+Being able to do the work while having the availability to do the job may seem completely obvious.
+However, it is essential to truly understand what that means when you get started.
+Capacity and Capability are incredibly vague.
+When you layer them on an implementation of software that you do not know – it can be a grey area within a grey area.

-In order to execute an implementation, you’ll need the right people on your side.
-They’ll need to appropriate access to affect the change and they’ll need time to do it.
-The first step is identifying the right set of individuals that can help champion the change.
+To execute an implementation, you’ll need the right people on your side.
+And while they’ll need the appropriate access to affect the change, they’ll also need time to do it.
+So the first step is identifying the right set of individuals that can help champion (and execute) the change.
 Once you do have those individuals identified, you’ll want to make sure that they have the availability to do what they need to do.
-Asking them to do this level of change in the margins will lead to failure.
-Work with them to identify what level of effort they anticipate they’ll need to execute on the implementation.
+Asking them to do this level of change in the margins of their day will lead to failure.
+Instead, work with them to identify what level of effort they anticipate they’ll need to execute on the implementation.

-The last step is making sure that the end-users who are going to be using the software have the appropriate time to prepare, understand and come to terms with the change.
-This, also, needs to be supported by the Executive.
+The last step is making sure that the end-users who will be using the software have the appropriate time to prepare, understand and come to terms with the change.
+This also needs to be supported by the Executive.

 What happens when you don’t have it?

-Too often, customers have purchased a software without understanding the demands introducing that software will take to be successful.
+Too often, customers purchase software without understanding the demands introducing that software will take to be successful.
 The people are critical to success.
-In many cases, Executive Buyers don’t consider the amount of time they’ll need to carve out for their core team (or end users) to help execute on their vision.
+In many cases, Executive Buyers don’t consider the amount of time they’ll need to carve out for their core team (or end-users) to help execute their vision.

 This forces the work to be successful into the margins of the day.
-Working in the margins will not only lead to failure to implement the software, it will also burn-out the individuals that feel responsible for its success but don’t have time to do it well.
-Having executive pressure and a clear vision but not creating the capacity to deliver on the vision will most certainly lead to losing the team responsible for implementing the change.
+Working in the margins will not only lead to failure to implement the software, but it will also burn out the individuals who feel responsible for its success.
+Having Executive pressure and a clear vision but not creating the capacity to deliver on the vision will most certainly lead to losing the team responsible for implementing the change.